TheBevyFlock/bevy_new_2d/docs/design.md

 ### Pattern

-Define your assets in a `Handles` resource that maps their path to a `Handle`.
+Define your assets with a resource that maps asset paths to `Handle`s.
-If you are definiting the assets in code, add them as constants to the `Handles` struct.
+If you're defining the assets in code, add their paths as constants.
 Otherwise, load them dynamically from e.g. a file.

 ```rust